Champlainside Farm Bridport, VT

 Raising Capable Kids

 When each of the girls turned eight years old, Tim explains, she’d get a calf to care for and could keep any heifers that cow went on to have, and so on.
 “Kristina’s done the best of all of them and her twin, CareyAnne, the worst,” their dad says with a chuckle.
-They were all taught how to drive a skid steer by around age eight, too.
+They were all taught how to drive a skid steer at an early age, too.
 “You can’t ask for a better thing than to raise kids on the farm,” Tim says.
 “Farming offers an opportunity to apply effort and learning comes whether you succeed or fail.”

 Get the Job Done